-In this guide, we walk through the steps to get LineageOS up and running on your mobile device.
+In this guide, we walk through the steps to get LineageOS or LineageOS for microG up and running on your mobile device.
 This guide assumes you have a new installation of LineageOS.
-Please read the instructions carefully to complete setup, install essential apps, customize the device, and become more familiar with your new operating system.
+Please read the instructions carefully to complete setup, install apps, customize the device, and become more familiar with your new operating system.

 Table of Contents